 “Today, there is very little USA manufacturing of shoes or clothing — [which can be okay so long as] the places you are importing from play by fair rules.
 If a country abides by labor and environmental regulations, there is no moral obligation beyond that for a capitalist enterprise like a fashion brand.” – DORY BENAMI, Creative Director

 However, Benami began to see the real ins and outs of the industry in 2008 when he moved to China to help run a shoe company with a friend – called United Nude.
-They make architecturally unique and visually cool shoes — and they work with the best factories in China, where Benami ended up spending many of his hours.
-He tells us that good factories (like the ones in which United Nudewere manufactured) were clean and well run – but the majority of the shoes were manufactured in a city called Dongguanin the south of China – which manufactures nearly 80% of the world’s shoes.
+In fact, they make architecturally unique and visually cool shoes.
+And they work with the best factories in China, where Benami ended up spending many of his hours.
+In addition, he tells us that good factories (like the ones in which United Nudewere manufactured) were clean and well run.
+But the majority of the shoes were manufactured in a city called Dongguanin the south of China – which manufactures nearly 80% of the world’s shoes.
 No environmental regulations were observed in the city.

 “I have no problem with the big factories.
 I saw them make a lot of great shoes for a lot of brands including Prada, Gucci and Dolce & Gabbana.
 Sure, the shoes for those brands have stamps on them that say “Made in Italy” but they were made in China at these high-level factories.
 My problem with manufacturing in China is that for smaller orders, some factories sub-contract out to others in the provinces [which are lawless and dirty and without regulations.]”

 For various reasons, Benami left China and moved back to Los Angeles.

 He met a couple of guys who were importing boots from Peru – and they asked Benami to help out.
 They sent him to Peru where he witnessed shoes being made in very small factories.
 Of which many of them he didn’t approve.
 This led him to look for and inspect better factories.
 Conceptualize a plan with fair and clean regulations that were palatable to everyone.